dainank/stellar-strike/docs/5_Demo.md

 - `RESET` - Starting point of title (reset point).

 Considering our config file, this segment of code is placed in the ROM at addresses `$FFFA` to `$FFFF`.

+# Zero-Page
+> All segments marked as "ZEROPAGE" are placed in first 256 bytes.

+ZEROPAGE is RAM, thus we can only **set aside** bytes assigned to a label through the `.res` statement.

+- `nmi-ready` - flag allowing display to be rendered (changes to video memory)
+- `gamepad` - stores input from game controller
+- `d_x` - x velocity of 'ball'
+- `d_y` - y velocity of 'ball'